NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-04-microsoft-teams.md

 *Melissa's identity is visible and All is selected.
 The three standard channels appear; HR Management does not.*

-## Troubleshooting

-No Phase 4 fault, corrective change, or retest after a fix was supplied.
-Melissa's missing private channel is the expected result of the recorded membership, rather than evidence of a Teams fault.

 ## Skills demonstrated